Legislative reports for MTCA and Cleanup Settlement accounts

 These reports describe how we spent MTCA funds over the previous two years.
 They also include the Hazardous Sites List, a compilation of about 2,000 ranked sites whose cleanup actions have yet to be completed.
 We produce these in December of each odd-numbered year.
 Biennial reports replaced annual reports beginning in 2013, so the first biennial report covers the period from 2011–2013.

 We coordinate with local governments to produce this report in September of every even-numbered year.
-These reports estimate cleanup financing needs for the next ten years.They also identify the projects and grant programs that we include in our biennial budget request to the Governor.
+These reports estimate the financing we'll need for cleanup over the next ten years.They also identify the projects and grant programs that we include in our biennial budget request to the Governor.

 Produced each year in October, this report describes how we’re using money from legal settlements and court orders for specific sites and restorations.
 Such projects include Asarco bankruptcy settlement projects including mine cleanups, Everett Smelter, and Tacoma Smelter plume.